Fahim-Alam/AutoWaterDispenser/README.md

 # AutoWaterDispensers
-PROJECT: Inventing a New Product/System to Help Combat Water Waste.
+ENGR 0011 Semester PROJECT: Inventing a New Product/System to Help Combat Water Waste.
 ENGR 0011: The algorithm(s) implementation of the remodeled sensor for current automatic water dispensers.

 Problem(s) we observed: